-If you’re plugging directly into a TV, then you might want to use the first HDMI for visual and use the second HDMI or digital output for powering a soundbar or 2.1 speaker system.
+If you’re plugging directly into a TV, then you might want to use the first HDMI for visual and use the second HDMI or digital output for powering a soundbar or 2.1 channel soundbar and subwoofer.

-With the unit plugged in, insert the batteries into the remote and sit back and enjoy watching a DVD or movie using the USB port.
+With this Sony Blu-ray player plugged in, insert the batteries into the remote and sit back and enjoy watching a DVD or movie using the USB port.